-- 3.1.6 Catchment Management Agencies, which should integrate the relevant bioregional plan(s) in their Catchment Management Strategies and their planning about water allocations; - 3.1.7 Department of Land Affairs, which should take bioregional plans into account in planning and implementing land reform programmes, and in the development of policy, legislation or guidelines for land-use planning and management; - 3.1.8 The Department of Housing, which should avoid critical biodiversity areas in identifying suitable sites for new housing developments; - 3.1.9 The Department of Public Works, which should take bioregional plans into account in identifying appropriate locations and routes for roads and other infrastructure; and - 3.1.10 Other organs of state preparing Guidelines in terms of section 74 of the EIA regulations regarding environmentally sensitive areas, environmental impacts or activities in respect of activities for which the organ of state is the competent authority. - 3.2 Working for Water, Working for Wetlands, LandCare, CoastCare, and other non-governmental programmes that deal with maintaining and restoring natural resources, which should take bioregional plans into account in planning and scheduling their activities, prioritising critical biodiversity areas where possible; - 3.3 Environmental and planning consultants undertaking Strategic Environmental Assessments, Environmental Impact Assessments, or the development of an IDP, SDF or EMF for a municipality. - 3.4 Conservation agencies and conservation NGOs (i.e. organisations whose core business is biodiversity conservation).
-These organisations should use bioregional plans to guide their comments on planning tools such as SDFs and on development applications.
+3.1.5 Provincial Departments of Agriculture, which should take bioregional plans into account in their comments on applications, in planning and scheduling their LandCare activities, and in any other planning activities (such as farm planning and Area-Wide Planning); 3.1.6 Provincial departments responsible for spatial planning, which should take bioregional plans into account in the development of provincial spatial plans or frameworks, and in their support to or approval of municipal spatial plans such as SDFs; 3.1.7 Department of Water Affairs and Forestry, which should take bioregional plans into account in planning on water matters and in identifying priority areas for expansion of forestry; 3.1.8 Catchment Management Agencies, which should integrate the relevant bioregional plan(s) in their Catchment Management Strategies and their planning about water allocations; 3.1.9 Department of Land Affairs, which should take bioregional plans into account in planning and implementing land reform programmes, and in the development of policy, legislation or guidelines for land-use planning and management; 3.1.10 The Department of Housing , which should avoid critical biodiversity areas in identifying suitable sites for new housing developments; 3.1.11 The Department of Public Works , which should take bioregional plans into account in identifying appropriate locations and routes for roads and other infrastructure; and 3.1.12 Other organs of state preparing Guidelines in terms of regulation 74 of the EIA regulations regarding environmentally sensitive areas, environmental impacts or activities in respect of activities for which the organ of state is the competent authority.

+Working for Water, Working for Wetlands, LandCare, CoastCare, and other programmes that deal with maintaining and restoring natural resources, which should take bioregional plans into account in planning and scheduling their activities, prioritising critical biodiversity areas where possible;

-3.5 Private landowners - individuals and companies - who want more information about the biodiversity value of their landholdings and who wish to make a contribution to conserving the nation's natural heritage by ensuring that the use of their land is compatible with biodiversity conservation and/or by securing priority sites in stewardship contracts.
-11
+- 3.3 Environmental and planning consultants undertaking Strategic Environmental Assessments, Environmental Impact Assessments, or the development of an IDP, SDF or EMF for a municipality. - 3.4 Conservation NGOs (i.e. organisations whose core business is biodiversity conservation).
+These organisations should use bioregional plans to guide their comments on planning tools such as SDFs and on development applications. - 3.5 Private landowners individuals and companies who want more information about the biodiversity value of their landholdings and who wish to make a contribution to conserving the nation's natural heritage by ensuring that the use of their land is compatible with biodiversity conservation and/or by securing priority sites in stewardship contracts.
+22